Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

 \subsection{Terrain-Aware Locomotion Policy}

-The locomotion policy consists of an I-E Estimator and an actor policy.
-Inspired by \cite{wang2024toward, luo2024pie}, I-E Estimator is designed to estimate robot's state and privileged environmental information implicitly and explicitly, while also reconstructing future proprioception.
-This enhances the policy's understanding and adaptability to the environment.
-The actor policy receives the latest proprioception and estimated vectors to generate joint position targets for PD controllers to track.
-To avoid data inefficiency and information loss caused by the two-stage training paradigm, we adopt an asymmetric actor-critic structure, simplifying the training into a single stage \cite{nahrendra2023dreamwaq}.
-The training process for the locomotion policy components involves optimizating the actor-critic architecture and I-E Estimator, with the actor-critic being optimized using the proximal policy optimization (PPO) algorithm \cite{schulman2017proximal}.
+The locomotion policy is composed of an I-E Estimator and an actor policy.
+Inspired by \cite{wang2024toward,luo2024pie}, the I-E Estimator is designed to estimate the robot's state and privileged environmental information implicitly or explicitly, while also reconstructing future proprioception.
+This enhances the policy's environmental awareness and adaptability.
+To mitigate potential data inefficiency and information loss introduced by the two-stage training paradigm \cite{fu2023deep,nahrendra2023dreamwaq,ji2022concurrent,luo2024pie}, we adopt an asymmetric actor-critic structure \cite{nahrendra2023dreamwaq}, simplifying the training into a single stage.
+The policy components are trained by optimizing the actor-critic architecture along with the I-E Estimator, with the actor-critic being optimized using the Proximal Policy Optimization (PPO) algorithm \cite{schulman2017proximal}.